ordinary-jamie/blog/data/dev/00005_golang_apitest.md

 ### 1. Test Case Type in Go

+!tldr{
-{{< tldr "Define a test case type that has the HTTP request to make and the expected response.
-We define a method to compare the two here" >}}
+    Define a test case type that has the HTTP request to make and the expected response.
+We define a method to compare the two here
+}

 Our test type is a pretty simple; just a simple request, response container with a `Name string` for reporting: